Abdul Shakoor Rashad

+Abdul Shakoor Rashad (عبدالشکور رشاد) (14 November 1921 – 1 December 2004) was an Afghan professor, researcher, and writer.
+Rashad was a prominent researcher and professor of the Pashto language and Pashto literature and wrote several books on the topic.
+Prior to his academic career, Rashad served as a local politician in Kandahar.

 Early life

-Abdul Shakoor Rashad graduated from school at the age of 12 in 1933.
+Born in Kandahar, Abdul Shakoor Rashad graduated from school at the age of 12 in 1933.
 While he was only 13 years old, he was appointed as a teacher in school in 1934 from where he started his official career.

 In 1948, Abdul Shakoor went to India for further education where he continued his research in Pashto language.
-While he was in India, he wrote the book "Lodi Pashtoons" consisting of (351) pages and learned Hindi Language.
+While he was in India, he wrote the book Lodi Pashtoons consisting of (351) pages and learned the Hindi language.

 Academic life

-In 1957, Abdul Shakoor became a member of the Pashto Tolana (Pashto Academy) and a professor of Pashto language at the Faculty of Language and Literature at the Kabul University.
-Later on he became the Assistant Director of pashto Tolana.
+In 1957, Abdul Shakoor became a member of the Pashto Tolana and a professor of Pashto language at the Faculty of Language and Literature at Kabul University.
+He later became the Assistant Director of Pashto Tolana.

-In 1961, he was appointed as a Pashto teacher in the Institute of Eastern Research in St. Petersburg (Previously known as Lenin Grad) where he served for two and a half years.
-He moved back to Kabul where he continued to serve as a professor at the University of Kabul in the Faculty of Language and Literature as Professor and as the Chief of the Pashto Department.
+In 1961, he was appointed as a Pashto teacher in the Institute of Eastern Research in Leningrad where he served for two and a half years.
+He moved back to Kabul where he continued to serve as a professor at Kabul University in the Faculty of Language and Literature as Professor and as the Chief of the Pashto Department.

 Professor Rashad besides his native language Pashto spoke fluent Persian, Arabic, Urdu, Hindi, Russian and English.
 He also had knowledge of Sanskrit, Japanese and other regional languages.
 He had written poems in Persian and Urdu languages as well.
 However has devoted all his life in study and research of Pashto literature.

 Reshad knew 6 languages including Sanskrit and Hebrew.
 He has written around 105 books (only 36 were published) and hundreds of articles.

-In 2004, due to his numerous efforts in the fields of Art, Science, Philosophy, History and Literature, he was given the title of "Alama"(Laureate, Academician) by the Govt. of Afghanistan and he was greeted by the then Governor of Kandahar Province Mohammad Yousaf Pashtun by organizing a seminar by his name for his remarkable efforts and official giving him the title of "Alama".